The Forsyte Saga: The Forsyte Saga: Parts 1 & 2 (2024 stage play)

-A two-part stage adaptation (Part 1: Irene and Part 2: Fluer) premiered at the Park Theatre, London in October 2024, bringing unheard female voices to the fore.
+A two-part stage adaptation (Part 1: Irene and Part 2: Fleur) premiered at the Park Theatre, London, in October 2024, bringing unheard female voices to the fore.
 The two parts were adapted for stage by Shaun Mckenna and Lin Coghlan, starring Fiona Hampton, Joseph Millson, and Flora Spencer-Longhurst.
 The production will be revived in November 2025 by the Royal Shakespeare Company at the Swan Theatre, Stratford-upon-Avon.